 We are delighted to be working with Dr Vanessa Beck from Bristol University to break down to taboos surrounding the menopause.
 Vanessa has carried out research into why starting conversations about menopause can be difficult and why we need to start these conversations.
 You can find out more about Vanessa’s research here and more information about menopause resources here.

-If your pelvic floor is on the floor and menopause is making you miserable, then don’t miss this event with award winning comedian Elaine Miller.
-Part of our Engaging Libraries ‘Pause Not Full Stop’ project, this event will have you literally laughing so much you might just wet yourself!
-So get clenching and prepare for an evening of taboo busting comedy.
+If your pelvic floor is on the floor and menopause is making you miserable, then this was the event to bring a smile to your face.
+Award winning comedian Elaine Miller had us literally laughing so much you might just wet yourself!
+If you were there you know we all need to get clenching.

 Elaine Miller is a Fellow of the Chartered Society of Physiotherapy and an award winning comedian.
 She specialises in pelvic health – so most clinic days are spent with leaky ladies.
 Her show about pelvic floors, Gusset Grippers, won the Comedy Award at Fringe World in Australia in 2020.
 Elaine has spoken about women’s health in Holyrood and Westminster and is determined to burst the taboos which surround embarrassing issues.
 Come and hear about pelvic floor exercises, incontinence, sexual function, get discount codes and learn to laugh not leak.

 If you missed Getting to Gusset Grippers with Menopause with the wonderful Elaine Miller – don’t worry, you can now view her slides and the resources.

 If you’ve taken part in any of our Pause Not Full Stop activities or events and haven’t yet shared your experiences, then please take a few moments to give us some feedback with this short Engaging Libraries survey.
 Find the survey here